MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - SSMS Setup:
 Fixed an issue where SSMS setup was incorrectly causing all the installed products on the machine to be reconfigured.
 - User Settings:
-   - With this fix, US Government sovereign cloud users will have uninterrupted access to their Azure SQL Database and ARM resources with SSMS via Universal authentication and Azure Active Directory login.
+   - With this fix, US Government sovereign cloud users will have uninterrupted access to their Azure SQL Database and Azure Resource Manager resources with SSMS via Universal authentication and Azure Active Directory login.
 Users of prior versions of SSMS would need to open Tools|Options|Azure Services and under Resource Management change the configuration of the "Active Directory Authority" property to https://login.microsoftonline.us.

 **Analysis Services (AS)**